aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 ### Avoiding Replacement With Update Lifecycle

-This example demonstrates the behavior of the `snowsql_exec` resource when using the optional update statements to modify an existing object.
-If the update statements are added or changed after the initial terraform apply, Terraform will perform an in-place change by executing the update statement(s).
-On the other hand, any changes to the create statements will cause a replacement of the resource.
+Execute the update statements as an in-place Terraform change by adding or modifying them after the initial Terraform apply.
+However, if there are any changes to the create statements, the resource will need to be replaced.

 1. The create statements are run on the first apply: